A Bias-Variance Decomposition for Ensembles over Multiple Synthetic Datasets: EXPERIMENTS

 The algorithms we use are AIM~\citep{mckennaAIMAdaptiveIterative2022}, which needs to split the privacy budget between the $m$ synthetic datasets, and NAPSU-MQ~\citep{raisaNoiseawareStatisticalInference2023}, which uses a single noisy summary.
 The dataset is the Adult dataset with a reduced set of columns, which is needed to keep the runtime of NAPSU-MQ reasonable.
 The downstream task is classification, so we use the same 4 metrics, and both probability and log-probability averaging, as in the non-DP classification experiment.
 We use fairly strict privacy parameters of $\epsilon = 1.5$, $\delta = n^{-2} \adultdelta$.
 See Appendix~\ref{sec:experiment-details} for the full details of the setup.

 The results for Brier score are in Figure~\ref{fig:dp-experiment-brier}, and the results for all metrics are in Figure~\ref{fig:dp-experiment-all-metrics} in the Appendix.
-Increasing $m$ almost always improves the results, which is expected for NAPSU-MQ due to Theorem~\ref{thm:mse-dp-synthetic-data-decomposition}, but somewhat surprising for AIM, which splits the privacy budget.
+Increasing $m$ often always improves the results, which is expected for NAPSU-MQ due to Theorem~\ref{thm:mse-dp-synthetic-data-decomposition}, but somewhat surprising for AIM, which splits the privacy budget.
+For AIM, $m = 4$ looks like a sensible default choice for the well-performing downstream predictors, since performance does not greatly change either way with $m > 4$.
 Once again, the high-variance predictors 1-NN, 5-NN and decision trees benefit the most from multiple synthetic datasets.
 AIM always outperforms NAPSU-MQ, which is likely a result of AIM being able to handle a more complicated set of input queries than NAPSU-MQ.

-\section{Discussion}
+\section{DISCUSSION}

-\paragraph{Limitations} Our main theory assumes that the synthetic datasets are generated i.i.d.\ given either the real data or a DP summary.
+\pg{Limitations} Our main theory assumes that the synthetic datasets are generated i.i.d.\ given either the real data or a DP summary, which for example leaves out generative ensembles that explicitly encourage diversity between synthetic datasets in some way.
 We generalise the bias-variance decompositions to non-i.i.d.\ settings in Appendix~\ref{sec:mse-decomposition-non-iid}.
-The implications of the decompositions, like the rule-of-thumb on the number of synthetic datasets, may not apply if i.i.d.\ assumption is removed.
+The implications of the decompositions, like the rule-of-thumb on the number of synthetic datasets, do not apply in general if i.i.d.\ assumption is removed, but they can still apply with additional assumptions.
+We give an example in Appendix~\ref{sec:mse-decomposition-non-iid}.

-\paragraph{Broader Impacts} Generating multiple synthetic datasets can potentially increase disclosure risk if appropriate precautions, such as differential privacy, are not used.
-Because of this, care should be taken and precautions like differential privacy should be used if possible when releasing multiple synthetic datasets of sensitive data, despite our theory suggesting that multiple synthetic datasets are beneficial for utility.